Frequently Asked Questions

 Applications are received between February 1 and May 31.
 You will hear whether or not you have been accepted by June 30 at the latest.

-Unfortunately, there are no dorms for graduates.
-Each student must find his or her own housing.
-We will be happy to provide you with links to websites and forums that will help you in this endeavor, including posting on our Facebook page.
+There is limited housing available for international students; please contact their office for help.
+In addition, we will be happy to provide you with links to websites and forums that will help you isearch independently, including posting on our Facebook page.

 Each year the cost of the MA degree is determined by the Government of Israel since Bar-Ilan is a public university.